 Large investments are needed by farmers to replant, irrigate and to transition to more sustainable practices, but banks generally perceive the risks and costs as too high.
 To reduce the large demand-supply gap in smallholder finance, financial services providers need to be attracted to the sector in a way that allows them to generate decent economic returns yet contribute to more sustainable agricultural practices and improved environmental protection.

-We operate from our Head Office in Amsterdam and have operations in Kenya, Uganda and Indonesia.
-Combined with its ING track record, we have successfully completed more than 250 assignments in 40 countries since 1991.
+We operate from our Head Office in Amsterdam and have operations in Kenya, Uganda, Cote d’Ivoire, Ghana, and Indonesia.
+Combined with our ING track record, we have successfully completed more than 300 assignments in more than 40 countries since 1991.

 to accelerate financial inclusion for smallholder farmers across landscapes and agricultural supply chains at scale.

-and operational banking experience to develop less risky, scalable and sustainable financing models.
+and operational banking experience to design less risky, scalable and sustainable loan profolios.

 for banks, microfinance institutions and (impact) investors, at a much lower cost.